ABaronCode/Learning_Prolog/README.txt

 Test Queries for Prolog files
-%Separate tests cases which have to be put into console separately
+%Tests cases which have to be put into console separately per program

 Length-Compare: